loryfelnunez/roboresto/README.md

 Since the problem asks for the top10, I used the Inspection date to order the results so the restos inpected more recently will be ranked higher on the assumption that its grade is more current.

 An ETL approach is used in doing the challenge.
 Then I also add a Google Chart (Map) in the output.
+Since this is a time-limited challenge, I wasn't able to complete my Python Unit Test class.

 App: